Asti's Festival of Festivals

+The Festival of Festivals (Festival delle Sagre) or Sagre is an annual festival in Asti, Italy that celebrates the customs and traditions of rural food and culture.
+It occurs on the second weekend in September during the Settembre Astigiano.
+Sagre is one of three main September events, the others being the Douja d'Or national wine show and the Palio of Asti.

+In 2005, the festival served 200,000 meals.

 History

-The beginnings of the festival of Festivals can be traced to an idea of Giovanni Borello, president of the Chamber of Commerce of Asti, in 1974: his plan was to augment the Douja d'Or, essentially a wine competition, with a festival celebrating a bygone rural world.
-The organisers particularly stressed the gastronomic aspect of the event, presenting in one place the various local dishes of the area, complementing the local wines.
+The Sagre festival was started by the Asti Chamber of Commerce president Giovanni Borello in 1974.
+Borello planned to augment an existing wine festival – Douja d'Or – with a food-centric festival.

-The COVID-19 pandemic called off the festival in 2020–21.
+The COVID-19 pandemic led to the cancellation of the festival in 2020–21.

 Food and wine fair

 The Festival delle Sagre features Italy's largest open-air restaurant, offering a variety of authentic Piedmont cuisine.
 More than 40 Pro Loco organizations of the Province of Asti present their specialties, accompanied by Asti DOC and DOCG wines, from stalls set up in Asti's large, central 'Campo del Palio' square, arranged to re-create an old village atmosphere.